Skip to main content

 This guide allows you to migrate a frontend plugin and its own components, routes, apis to the new frontend system.

 The main concept is that routes, components, apis are now extensions.
-You can use the appropriate extension creators to migrate all of them to extensions.
+You can use the appropriate extension blueprints to migrate all of them to extensions.

 Migrating the plugin